hapijs/crumb/README.md

 ### Routes configuration

 Additionally, some configuration can be passed on a per-route basis.
+Disable Crumb for a particular route by passing `false` instead of a configuration object.

   * `key` - the key used in the view contexts and payloads for the crumb.
 Defaults to `plugin.key`.
   * `source` - can be either `payload` or `query` specifying how the crumb will be sent in requests.
 Defaults to `payload`.